Messier 29

-Messier 29 or M29, also known as NGC 6913, is a quite small, bright open cluster of stars just south of the central bright star Gamma Cygni of a northerly zone of the sky, Cygnus.
+Messier 29 or M29, also known as NGC 6913 or the Cooling Tower Cluster, is a quite small, bright open cluster of stars just south of the central bright star Gamma Cygni of a northerly zone of the sky, Cygnus.
 It was discovered by Charles Messier in 1764, and can be seen from Earth by using binoculars.

-From the solar system's viewpoint it is well within the several degrees of a certain intermittently uniquely bright and dusty plane of the night sky – that of the arms and bulge of the Milky Way.
-It is at least many hundreds of light years short of the yardstick distance to the galactic center, as is between 4,000 and 7,200 light years away.
+M29 is well within the several degrees of the arms and bulge of the Milky Way.
+It is at least many hundreds of light years short of the yardstick distance to the Galactic Center, as is between 4,000 and 7,200 light years away.
 A 1998 popular work gives a value within this range.
+Data from Gaia EDR3 gives a parallactic distance of about 5,240 light years.
 The uncertainty is due to poorly known absorption of the cluster's light.
 Its extinction greatly is from faint surrounding nebulosity and other foreground interstellar matter of this cross-section of the spiral arms (see Orion–Cygnus Arm, which is our local arm).

 According to the Sky Catalogue, M29 is included in the Cygnus OB1 association, and the radial velocity component of three-dimensional motion, by default factoring in the solar system's current trajectory, is one of approaching at 28 km/s (noted, thus, as negative).
 Its age is estimated at 10 million years, as its five hottest stars are all giants of spectral class B0.
 Kepple and his associates give the apparent brightness of the brightest star as eighth magnitude of in the mid-wavelength (and frequency) "visual" band.